Embarcadero/WebStencilsDemos/FeatureDemos/Delphi/TailwindCSS/README.md

 ---

-This technique demonstrates that Delphi can be used with modern CSS frameworks without Node.js or complex JavaScript tooling.
+This PoC demonstrates that Delphi can be used with modern CSS frameworks without Node.js or complex JavaScript tooling.
 The hybrid CDN/local approach provides fast development iteration and optimized production builds.